MOVIE REVIEW: Melancholia

 MELANCHOLIA-- 2 STARS

 Melancholia is not your your typical science-fiction drama or even a typical family drama.
-With Von Trier and his track record (Europa, Dogville, Antichrist), we shouldn't be surprised.
+With Lars Von Trier and his track record (Europa, Dogville, Antichrist), we shouldn't be surprised.
 It's essentially a wedding movie about two very different, yet equally damaged sisters, but it has a lot more going on.
 What's going on exactly?
 Well, it's a little foggy and full of issues.

 The film opens with a striking, yet off-kilter, extreme slow-motion pre-credits montage of imagery boldly set to the sumptuous operatic music of Richard Wagner's Tristan & Isolde.
 We see our soon-to-be-introduced golf course estate wedding setting, mixed with images of art, surrounding nature, dying wildlife, the destructive cosmos bearing down on Earth, and our soon-to-be introduced characters in various movements and scenarios.
-Did we just get the whole movie in under fifteen minutes (kind of like that Tree of Life poster and trailer I joked about)?
+Did we just get the whole movie in under fifteen minutes (kind of like that Tree of Life poster earlier this year)?
 Did we just watch someone's dream or are these crawling scenes previews of events yet to unfold?
 That's the point of both initiative and uncertainty for Melancholia.
 After that opening, either you want to know where it's all coming from and motioning to or it moves so slow and randomly that you are instantly confused and disconnected.

 What follows for the next two hours meanders to some of what you see.
 Melancholia is split into two titled halves named after a pair of sisters, Justine (Kirsten Dunst, a long way from Spider-Man and Bring It On) and Claire (Von Trier veteran collaborator Charlotte Gainsbourg).
 It's Justine's lavish wedding day and she is arriving with her new husband Michael (Alexander Skarsgard of True Blood) to the decadent reception thrown by Claire's husband, John (Kiefer Sutherland, in a nice change of pace from shouting "Dammit!" on 24), and her boss, Jack (Stellen Skarsgard, Alexander's real-life father), who is also Michael's best man.
 Everything looks perfect until Justine's underlying depression begins to take over after her divorced parents (John Hurt and Charlotte Rampling) make a belittling and embarrassing scene during their toasts.
 At various points in the evening (four, for those of you keeping score at home), she oddly slinks away from the reception to escape the suffocating situation.
 This causes Claire to constantly chase her down and wrangle her psyche back into the night at hand.